 We're investing more in home grown entertainment content on TV to make sure the lives of people in the UK are reflected on screen, and Sky Sports are proud supporters of Stonewall's Rainbow Laces campaign, combating homophobia, biphobia and transphobia in sport and society more broadly.

-In March 2018 we released our Gender Pay Gap Report, declaring a mean pay gap of 11.5%.
+In March 2018 we began releasing our annual Gender Pay Gap Reports.
+In this year's Gender Pay Gap Report we have declared a mean gender pay gap of 11.4%.
 Like many big organisations we have more men than women in senior, digital and technology roles and this is what is driving our gap.
 It's by achieving gender parity in these areas that we’ll close our gender pay gap.

 We have targets and dedicated programmes to improve gender representation in our senior leadership, Women in Tech and Home Service teams and our Sports and News presentation on screen.